Gwyneth’s 'I Wish You Well’ Was Immediate – But Can It Be, Really?

 Studies show that forgiveness is good for us.
 Letting go of anger and bitterness is vital in order to move forward and doing so can contribute to better health, from lower blood pressure to fewer symptoms of depression.

-This, Dr. Blair says, is why therapists might encourage their clients to practice forgiveness and wish those who have harmed them "well."
+This, Dr Blair says, is why therapists might encourage their clients to practise forgiveness and wish those who have harmed them "well".

 That is to say that by wishing someone well even if you’re not quite ready to do so, over and over again, you can fake it until you make it or, rather, feel at peace with the situation you were in with them.